ilhambrilliandi/da_predictemployeepromotions/README.md

-# Data Analysis: Epmloyee Promotion
+# Data Analysis: Employee Promotion

-This is a project of end-to-end analysis, including data preprocessing, visualization and predicting using several methods.
-Providing insights about what takes the biggest role on promotions, and find the best department based on promotion rates in a year.

-Conclusion:
-- Overfitting occured on LogR and SVM models because of imbalanced data.
-- Tested on 6 models, lightgbm is the fittest.
+Overview:
+Analyzed employee promotion data to identify key factors influencing promotions and departmental performance.

+Key Steps:
+- Modeling: Tested six machine learning models, including Logistic Regression, SVM, and LightGBM, addressing overfitting with techniques such as resampling and hyperparameter tuning.
+- Visualization: Used Seaborn and Matplotlib to visualize promotion rates across departments.

+Findings:
-- 429 people (3.3%) of all employees predicted will get promoted in 2024.
+- 429 employees (3.3%) are predicted for promotion in 2024.
-- Education level and department have important role in determining promotion.
+- Education level and department significantly influence promotion likelihood.
-- Based on promotion, the most accomplished departments are Sales & Marketing, Operations, and Procurement.
-- Bachelors got the most promoted employees by number, and Masters & Above by percentage.
-Note that no Below Secondary employees got promoted.
-- Recruitment Channel has important role in determining promotion.
-Other is the most by number, and Referred by percentage (4.55%).
-- Promotion distribution by gender relatively even.

-Recommendation:
-- Use hyperparameter tuning or other resampling method.
+Performance Metrics:
+LightGBM achieved an accuracy of 85% with an F1 score of 0.78.

+Recommendations:
-- Employees' performance can be improved by conducting training, Below Secondary employees need to be the focus.
+- Focus on training for Below Secondary employees to improve promotion rates.
+- Utilize targeted recruitment strategies based on historical data.

+Impact:
+Insights can help HR develop tailored training programs and recruitment strategies.